To get the girl of his dreams he needs a good sense of humour.

 Stephen McCrum.
 BAFTA-winning comedy producer.
 Mrs Brown’s Boys.
 This Country

 ‘I laughed, I cried, I nearly took up gardening.’

-Paul A. Mendelson is the BAFTA-nominated creator of several hit BBC family-comedy series, including May to December, So Haunt Me and the long-running My Hero, starring Ardal O’Hanlon as the hapless superhero Thermoman.
-He co-created Neighbors From Hell for DreamWorks Animation and writes regularly for BBC Radio 4 Drama.
-Paul’s first novel, In the Matter of Isabel (2017), is being developed as a movie with a major Hollywood company.
-He is also the author of A Meeting in Seville (2018), based on his BBC Radio 4 play of the same name, The Art of Listening, a collection of humorous shorter fiction, was called ‘compelling and often disconcerting’ by The Independent.
+Paul A. Mendelson is the BAFTA-nominated creator of several hit BBC comedy series, including May to December, So Haunt Me and the long-running My Hero, starring Ardal O’Hanlon as the hapless superhero Thermoman.
+He co-created Neighbors From Hell for DreamWorks Animation and wrote the acclaimed ITV drama Losing It starring Martin Clunes.
+Paul’s first novel, In the Matter of Isabel, was published in 2017 and is being developed as a movie with a major Hollywood company.
+Paul has written two books for children, Losing Arthur and The Funnies, which was praised as ‘Orwellian but with laughs’.
+His most recent ‘grown-up’ book, The Art of Listening, a collection of humorous shorter fiction, was called ‘compelling and often disconcerting’ by The Independent.
 Paul lives in North-West London and is married with two daughters and four grandchildren.